-Provides financial support to municipal shelters, rescue groups and spay/neuter organizations; sponsors “Empty the Shelters” adoption events in collaboration with their 5000-member Partners for Pets network.
-They fund adoption, spay/neuter, vaccinations and microchipping.
-Organizations must join the Partners for Pets (P4P) program six months before applying for funding and have 501(c)(3) status and be in operation for at least 1 year prior to applying.
-The grant cycle opens sporadically, typically in spring and fall; watch their website.
+Provides financial support to municipal shelters, rescue groups and spay/neuter organizations for; adoption, spay/neuter, vaccinations and microchipping.
+Note: Organizations must join the Partners for Pets (P4P) program six months before applying for funding and have 501(c)(3) status and be in operation for at least 1 year prior to applying.
+The grant cycle opens sporadically, typically in spring and fall; watch their website for 2022 deadlines.

 Dogs Trust USA

 Dogs Trust USA is an affiliate of Dogs Trust, a leading U.K. dog welfare charity.
 Drawing on their expertise in shelter design, education and dog behavior, their goal is to support rescues and shelters with technical advice and financial assistance.
 Grant categories are capital build, education, adoption/fostering and spay/neuter, including innovative approaches that can serve as models.
 The first 2022 grant cycle focused on 21 priority states and closed on March 1.
 Note: Later in 2022, DogsTrust will launch a new program open to all U.S states.
 Monitor the website for further details.